yoga-au/basiclist/NOTES.md

 Use `Images` component provided by `next/image` to use Next.js image optimization. **Required** to pass `width` and height props.
 Use `Head` component provided by `next/head` to insert any `<head>` element to a component/pages

+## Fetching data (getStaticProps)

+For fetching data in Next.js you can export a function called `getStaticProps` which is a async function.
+Get static props will run on the build time which is good for SSG.
+You can only use `getStaticProps` in pages component.